-- (a) Maintenance and treatment of the Town's historic landscape, whether planned or implemented by volunteers, employees, outside contractors, or utilities, should consider its historic character - (b) Define HPC review procedures for identified landscape and viewshed resources through the Public Ways and Property Permit process.

-- (c) Place a National Register plaque at the Grove Road entrance to Town and wooden signs at sites of significant demolished buildings such as the Hotel, Auditorium, and Tabernacle, as well as Political Hill - (d) The expanse of The Circle, the historic center of the community, should be reinforced by restoring the open character of the public areas of The Circle consistent with an emphasis on the hardwood canopy covering an open, mowed environment. - (e) Organize and implement street sign volunteer initiative when needed.
+- (a) Maintenance and treatment of the Town's historic landscape, whether planned or implemented by volunteers, employees, outside contractors, or utilities, should consider how such actions contribute to the Town's historic character. - (b) Define HPC review procedures for identified landscape and viewshed resources through the Public Ways and Property Permit process. - (c) Place a National Register plaque at the Grove Road entrance to Town and wooden signs at sites of significant demolished buildings such as the Hotel, Auditorium, and Tabernacle, as well as Political Hill